ExtcanaRy/PYRW-Docs/plugins/en/README.md

+# List of Plugins

-# Plugins that have been adapted for `BDSpyrunnerW` are included here
+Plugins that have been adapted for `BDSpyrunnerW` are included here

 # Install plugin dependencies